sbeyzayildiz/sbeyzayildiz/README.md

 # Hi there, I'm Beyza 👋

-## ✨ I'm a LP Fan, Developer and Life-Long Learner! ✨
+## ✨ I'm a Frontend Developer and Life-Long Learner! ✨

 - 🔭 I’m currently working on my career